MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-personalize-visuals.md

 ## What report consumers can change

 This feature allows consumers to gain further insights through ad-hoc exploration of visuals on a Power BI report.
-To learn how to use this feature as a consumer, see [Personalize visuals in your reports](../consumer/end-user-personalize-visuals.md) The feature is ideal for report creators who want enable basic exploration scenarios their report readers.
+To learn how to use this feature as a consumer, see [Personalize visuals in your reports](../consumer/end-user-personalize-visuals.md).
+The feature is ideal for report creators who want enable basic exploration scenarios for their report readers.
 Here are modifications that report readers can make:

 - Change the visualization type
 - Swap out a measure or dimension